haimengzhao/quantum-oracle-sketching/README.md

 # Quantum Oracle Sketching (QOS)

-Code repository for our paper "Exponential quantum advantage in processing massive classical data".
+Code repository for our paper ["Exponential quantum advantage in processing massive classical data"](https://arxiv.org/abs/2604.07639).

 In this work, we introduce **Quantum Oracle Sketching**, a framework that enables access to the classical world in quantum superposition for large-scale machine learning.

+See the blog post at [Quantum Frontiers](https://quantumfrontiers.com/2026/04/09/unleashing-the-advantage-of-quantum-ai/) for an introduction.

 This repo contains:
 - Core implementations of **quantum oracle sketching** in JAX.